 NOTE: The features mentioned in clause 4.2.2.4.2 are not relevant here.

 and may include:

-- a cause for termination in the "termCause" attribute if the NWDAF wants to request the termination of this subscription, i.e. to indicate that it will send no further notifications for it.
+- a cause for termination in the "termCause" attribute if the RE-NWDAF wants to request the termination of this subscription, i.e. to indicate that it will send no further notifications for it.